 *I practiced on a 1930s pianola “serenading” an elderly woman next door who would sit in her garden each afternoon.
 She just sat there and I thought she was enjoying my “gift” until I learned she was deaf.

 *I watched my grandmother cook delicious Sicilian delights from memory.
-She was one of the few women in her generation and culture in those days who could read and write but somehow never saw the need to use a cookbook.
+She was one of the few women in her generation and culture in those days who could read and write (in three languages, even!) but somehow never saw the need to use a cookbook.

 *I listened to my mother when she recounted how this decorated Sicilian master sergeant who had half his hip blown off by a grenade during World War 1 married my grandmother after her 11 years of widowhood and generously provided for her children’s college education.